 Home Equity Line of Credit: A second mortgage with a revolving balance, like a credit card, with an interest rate that varies with the prime rate.

 Cash-Out Refinance: A mortgage refinance for more than the amount owed.
 The borrower takes the difference in cash.

 It may go without saying, but you need equity to borrow from it.
 The amount of equity that you have established plays a significant role in whether or not you can tap into it.
 Lenders require a hefty amount of equity before homeowners can borrow against their homes.
 In general, a homeowner cashing out into a fixed-rate mortgage must have at least 15 percent equity left over, or a loan-to-value ratio of 85 percent, according to rules spelled out by Fannie Mae and Freddie Mac.

 Once equity has been established, borrowers must meet certain credit score requirements.
 For HELOCs, most borrowers with a credit score between 660 and 680 will probably qualify, but a score of 700 is preferable.
 According to Fannie Mae’s standards, for cash-out refis, the lowest credit score on a home that the borrower lives in is 640.
 The ratio between a consumer’s total debt and income is also part of the qualification equation.
 And again, the lower the percentage, the better.
 The magic number, according to Fannie Mae and Freddie Mac, is 45 percent.

 Equity is a word you will hear throughout your investing career, often in multiple different contexts.
 It can be used to measure a company’s financial health, asset type, or even investment portfolio.
-That’s why taking time to answer, “what is equity?” will be so beneficial as you break into the world of investing.
-Consider how building up equity in your portfolio could one day help you accomplish your financial goals.
+That’s why taking time to answer, “what is equity?” will be beneficial as you break into the world of investing.
+This guide introduced how to easily calculate equity, which will prove to be a helpful valuation tool throughout your career.
+Last but not least, consider how building up equity in your portfolio could one day help you accomplish your financial goals.